 There are 14 Assessors in Scotland, of which four are appointed directly by a single Council and the remaining 10 are appointed by Valuation Joint Boards comprising elected members from two or more Councils.
-Where a VJB exists, as in Orknev and Shetland the duties, powers and responsibilities of the constituent Councils as Valuation Authorities are delegated to the Board.
+Where a Valuation Joint Board exists, as in Orkney and Shetland the duties, powers and responsibilities of the constituent Councils as Valuation Authorities are delegated to the Board.
 An Assessor is responsible for the valuation of both domestic and non-domestic properties within one or more Council areas.
 Each board appoints an independent Assessor to ensure that valuations are free from political influence or interference.
-This is essential to the performance of the Assessor's statutory duties, which can involve situations where the interests of the local authority and the ratepayer may conflict.
+This is essential to the performance of the Assessor's statutory duties. which can involve situations where the interests of the local authority and the ratepayer may conflict.

 The current Assessor is Dennis M Stevenson, MRICS IRRV; he has been in post since May 2015 and is based in the Orkney office in Kirkwall.
-The post of Assistant Assessor has remained vacant since May 2015 following unsuccessful recruitment exercises.
-Alternative arrangements, such as the engagement of a consultant valuer have been established to address the resulting capacity gap.

-Copies of the minutes of meetings and audited accounts of the Board can found on the Board's website: www.orkney-shetland-vib.co.uk.
+The post of Assistant Assessor has remained vacant since May 2015 following unsuccessful recruitment exercises and alternative arrangements have been established to address the resulting capacity gap.
+Copies of the minutes of meetings and audited accounts of the Board can found on the Board's website: www.orkney-shetland-vjb.co.uk.